 Everyone wonders if his or her prayers are being heard, and that is where "The Communion of Saints" comes in.
 Because of life's rigors, our prayers cease at times; but the Saints, in heaven with God, can pray for us unceasingly: What a help!

 Helen Rogers King, the mother of my husband, Michael, had Alzheimer’s for sixteen years.
 We watched her pass from a vibrant mother of four men to a woman who did not even know her husband.
-She and Captain David L. G. King met at the Shipyard Commander’s office on Mare Island, between San Francisco and Oakland CA. Captain King’s ship was undergoing repair shortly after the Pearl Harbor attack.
+She and Captain David L. G. King met at the Shipyard Commander’s office on Mare Island, between San Francisco and Oakland CA in 1942.
+Ensign King’s ship was undergoing repair shortly after the Pearl Harbor attack which he experienced.
 They were married one month later.

-Jesus did, beyond a shadow of a doubt, reign in the heart and mind of Mabel Riggs Dunfee, a Presbyterian from West Virginia and my grandmother.
-If I had to put my finger on someone who shaped my life through her faithful prayers, it would be her.
-Even today, when I see a pink sky, my thoughts recall how Mabel wanted to float away on a pink cloud when she died.
-Well she did just about float away on a cloud when she passed away at nearly 102; so each pink sky reminds me of her presence near me and her prayers for me.
+Jesus did, undoubtedly, reign in the heart and mind of Mabel Riggs Dunfee, my maternal grandmother, and a Presbyterian from West Virginia.
+If I had to put my finger on someone who shaped my life through her faithful prayers, it would be Mabel.
+Even today, when I see a pink sky, my thoughts recall how Grandmother wanted to float away on a pink cloud when she died.
+Well she lived to be nearly 102, and did just about float away on a cloud when she passed; so each pink sky reminds me of her presence and prayers for me.

 The little drawer for prayers being constantly offered up.